mo6709/credit_cards_managment/README.md

 Welcome to Credit Cards Managment

-Credit Cards Managment wiil help you to track of your cards and their due dates, you can create new accounts and keep track of them.
-The application also provide the a collection of recommended cards.
-You can choos cards from a different collection acording to your needs i.e different bank, different corporations, and spending categories.
-New you can signup with google, no need to memoris more credentials and maintain them.
+Credit Cards Managment wiil help you track your cards and their due dates, you can create new accounts and keep track them.
+The application provides a collection of recommended credit cards.
+You can choose cards from different collection acording to your needs i.e different banks, corporations, and spending categories.
+Now you can signup with google, no need to memorised credentials and maintain them.

 ## Live Version